 Step 5: Increase Speed and Work-in Polish

-Work the polish into the paint.
+Work that polish into the paint.
 Keep the polisher flat, and apply just enough pressure to keep the pad in full contact.

 Step 6: Polish Until Film is Nearly Gone

-As you work the polish, the film will get lighter until only a slight haze remains.
+The film gets lighter until only a slight haze remains.
 At this point you can stop and inspect your work.
-You can remove the remaining polish haze with a buffing towel or switch to a finishing pad.

 Step 7: Switch to a Finishing Pad or Bonnet

 You can use a finishing pad or a bonnet to remove the final polish residue.
 Some people prefer doing this step by hand.
+Your choice.

 Step 8: Remove Dust with a Detailing Spray & Buffing Towel

-Use a detailing spray and a soft buffing towel to wipe away the polish dust before waxing.
+Use a detailing spray and a soft buffing towel to wipe away polish dust before waxing.

 Step 9: Switch to a Finishing Pad for Waxing

-After polishing, use a finishing pad to apply your favorite wax.
-Liquid waxes are easy, but you can also pop most waxes out of their can, as I do here with a can of P21S Carnauba Wax.
-Work the wax in well (use a low speed), then use a clean buffing bonnet to buff out the final finish.
+You can also pop most waxes out of their can, as I do here with a can of P21S Carnauba Wax.

 Step 10: Cleanup Cracks & Crevices